 The conduct of a vision training program involving the use of ambient prism lenses and visual-motor exercises may lessen or totally eliminate many of these issues.
 The use of the colored or tinted lenses called Irlen lenses in this program is also proven to be effective in treating autistic individuals with hypersensitivity to certain types of lighting like fluorescent lights and bright sunlight, as well as those with difficulty reading printed texts.

-6. Relationship Development Intervention (RDI)
+Relationship Development Intervention (RDI)

 Training under this type of therapy usually starts with the parents or caregivers of autistic children.
 An RDI consultant conducts extensive training of the parents or caregivers so they may effectively interact with their children.
-According to Doctor Gutstein, enhancing the relationship between the child and his/her parents or caregivers may result in improved brain function or neural connectivity.
+According to Doctor Gutstein, enhancing the relationship between the child and their parents or caregivers may result in improved brain function or neural connectivity.

-7. Steroid Therapy/Medications
+Steroid Therapy/Medications

 This type of therapy may be as effective as a treatment for individuals with regressive autism.
 Steroids have been successfully used in treating related epileptic syndromes like the Landau-Kleffner syndrome (LKS), which is linked to speech regression and acquired epileptiform aphasia.
 Steroids have also been proven to be an effective treatment for multiple neurological disorders such as epilepsy, muscular dystrophies, and encephalitis.